 It’s frustrating, but it’s also a part of life on the web.
-Mistakes will be made, and error messages will be seen.
+Mistakes will be made, and error messages will happen.

 But it doesn’t have to be all doom and gloom.
 In fact, you can turn your website’s error page (also known as a 404 or Page Not Found error) into a positive experience for your visitors.